What Are the Three Types of Product Defects?

 Defective products can lead to serious injuries when unsuspecting consumers use them as they are meant to be used.
 This should never happen; in fact, product designers, manufacturers, and distributors have a legal responsibility to ensure that their products are reasonably safe for normal, typical use.
 However, defective products make it onto the market and into the hands of ordinary people with alarming frequency.

 But what exactly makes a product defective?
 How can you tell if an accident—and, therefore, your injuries—stemmed from a faulty product?
 Does an unsafe design make a product defective?
-For most people, the answers to these questions are not immediately obvious.
+For most people, the answers to these questions are not immediately apparent.

 We invite you to continue reading to learn more about what makes products defective, as well as the three types of product defects.
-If you suspect that your injuries or the death of your loved one was the result of a defective or unreasonably dangerous product, contact Metzger Wickersham for a free and confidential consultation with one of our product liability lawyers in Pennsylvania.
+If you suspect that your injuries or the death of your loved one were the result of a defective or unreasonably dangerous product, contact Metzger Wickersham for a free and confidential consultation with one of our product liability lawyers in Pennsylvania.
 We can walk you through your legal options and inform you of your rights in accordance with state product liability laws.

 What Makes Products Defective?